dineshrx/Dog-vs-Cat-Classification---Transfer-Learning/README.md

 ## Predictions

-Utilize the trained model to make predictions on new images and determine whether they contain a dog
+Utilize the trained model to make predictions on new images and determine whether they are dogs or cats.